rwr-community-dev/CB7/README.md

 ﻿# CB7

+Community repo for CB7 contributions

-#How to run the mod:
+## How to run the mod

 Download and unzip the package to RunningWithRifles/media/packages.
-Rename package to CB7 (exactly as is, otherwise scripts break from not finding the right folders.)
+Rename package to `CB7` (exactly as is, otherwise scripts break from not finding the right folders.)
 Open RWR, and run a new campaign with the cb7 mod.

-#How to add more things to the mod:
+## How to add more things to the mod

 Add files to the folders, as they would belong in the vanilla game.
 (For example: weapons need a file in weapons, a texture in textures, and a model in models.
 Optional files in sounds/particles)

-Depending on the type of thing you are adding, add your items to the respective cb_all_*** files.
+Depending on the type of thing you are adding, add your items to the respective `cb_all_***.xml` files.
   This makes them appear in the armory.

 ## Previous Submissions

 * MGV-176 //in4ss/Oche34/MarcusKrug (formerly submitted as A180 smg)
 * Gilboa C (Jungle Style) //daidai2bzhe/KFredfox/MarcusKrug (Still haven't gotten the files for the new version)
 * Ordnance Shovel //CNmemories/KFredfox/MarcusKrug
-* Glock18 //LordNoodle
+* Glock18 //Lord_Noodal
-* Surefire MGX //LordNoodle
+* Surefire MGX //Lord_Noodal

 ## New Submissions

 * Clown Car //MR. BANG
 * SKS (+ incendiary) //KFRedFox/RubberyChicken
 * SKS (alternative version) //KFRedFox/mus1CK